MSc Human Resource Development (International Development) / Course details

 There is a strong emphasis on acquiring cross-cultural leadership knowledge, relevant for many social change and development projects in the public sector, or in the private sector, MNCs, NGOs or international organisations like the World Bank.

-The course is ideal for individuals of any professional background in international organisations, public administration, transnational organisations and private sector companies who are involved in the HRD, leadership and capacity planning aspects of organisations in developing and transitional countries.
+The course is ideal for individuals of any professional background in international organisations, public administration, transnational organisations and private sector companies who are involved in the HRD, leadership and capacity planning aspects of organisations in low- and middle-income countries.

 - knowledge and understanding of the linkage between international development and HRD practices and policies;

-- knowledge of globalisation and cross-cultural actors affecting the application of HRD and education theories and methods in developing, transitional and newly industrialised countries;
+- knowledge of globalisation and cross-cultural actors affecting the application of HRD and education theories and methods in low- and middle-income countries;

 - knowledge of education and HRD interventions and their role in building leadership skills and capacity;